-Equity, Diversity, and Inclusion (EDI) in the Pediatric Residency Program
+Justice, Equity, Diversity, Inclusion (JEDI) and Antiracism in the Pediatric Residency Program

 Residency Diversity Committee (DComm)

-- Active leadership within Network of Underrepresented Residents and Fellows (NURF), including Dr. Kelly Shontell PGY-2 (Co-Secretary/Treasurer), Dr. Samara Jinks-Chang PGY-3 (Social Media Chair), and Dr. Gabriel Mendoza PGY-2 (Community Outreach and Doctor-For-A-Day Chair).
+- Active leadership within Network of Underrepresented Residents and Fellows (NURF), including Dr. Gabriel Mendoza (Peds Allergy/Immunology Fellow, President) and Dr. Eric Robles (PGY-2, Secretary)

-- Collaboration with Graduate Medical Education at Seattle Children’s on projects and issues related to diversity and inclusion (such as antiracism action plan, microaggressions reporting systems)
+- Collaboration with Graduate Medical Education at Seattle Children’s on projects and issues related to diversity and inclusion, such as an antiracism action plan and microaggression reporting system

 - Partnership with medical students on service and advocacy projects in the greater Seattle area

-- Support of pipeline programs for URM students interested in health science careers
+- Support of pathway programs for URM students interested in health science careers

 Health Equity Rounds

-Our residents are advocates for patients and communities of color and use their voices and positions as medical professionals to improve the health and well-being of all our patients.
+Our residents use their voices and positions as medical professionals to improve the health and well-being of our patients and communities of color.
 Some examples of ways our residents are currently involved in advocacy include:

-- AAP Representatives work directly with the WA Chapter of the AAP to lead advocacy efforts within our residency program and serve as experts on state legislative issues related to child health.
+- AAP Representatives work directly with the Washington Chapter of the AAP to lead advocacy efforts within our residency program, and serve as experts on state legislative issues related to child health.

-- During the 2019-2020 academic year, the residency class wrote an Anti-Racism Call to Action statement to hospital leadership that included resident experiences and concrete action steps to aid in improving the hospital environment for our minority patients, trainees, staff, and faculty.
+- Over the past two years, residents collectively wrote an Anti-Racism Call to Action statement to hospital leadership that included resident experiences and concrete action steps to aid in improving the hospital environment for our minority patients, trainees, staff, and faculty.

-- Residents helped to organize and participated in a university-wide silent demonstration in conjunction with the UW Network of Underrepresented Residents and Fellows
+- Residents helped to organize a university-wide silent demonstration in conjunction with the UW Network of Underrepresented Residents and Fellows

-- Participation in the Seattle Doctors for Justice March, which drew more than 10,000 healthcare workers from the greater Seattle areas to downtown Seattle in June 2020.
+- Trainees participated in the Seattle Doctors for Justice March, which drew more than 10,000 healthcare workers to downtown Seattle in June 2020.